SAED2906/WorldMachina/src/simulation/erosion/hydro/README.md

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the LICENSE file for details.

 ## Acknowledgments
+This implemtentation is uses alot from:
 - https://github.com/dandrino/terrain-erosion-3-ways
+The main improvements are memory handling, scaling and tiling.